 Don’t you just LOVE what paint and hardware can do!!!
-AMAZING!
+AMAZING

 I was using primer, so I wasn’t super concerned with the shine/stick factor, but I wanted to make sure everything was smooth.
 I ran my hand over the surfaces and sanded as needed.

-#2 ~ Clean.
 You can use TSP, especially in a kitchen or any surfaces that are sticky/greasy.
 I just used a damp cloth and wiped them down well making sure to remove all the sanding dust.

 The easiest part.
-And even better if you have a cute helper.
+And even better if you get your kiddos to help.
 Make sure you keep your screws in a baggie and number your doors so you place them back in the same spot.
 I just took a piece of painter’s tape and numbered them 1-4 and stuck them to the back of each cabinet door.

-#4 ~ Prime.
 I used Zinsser’s Bulls Eye 1 2 3 Primer.
 I’ve used this primer on many pieces of furniture and I’ve been very please with the results.
 You can check out a storage auction dresser I used it on.

 I started my favorite Purdy brush and worked on the cabinet fronts first.
 I cut in under the cabinets and along the wall side of the cabinet